Final Project

 • Your project could be a printed image, interactive installation, game, experimental instrument, generative artwork etc.

-• Use whatever tools you like. p5.js or Processing are the suggested ones as we have been learning those, but you are also allowed to use some other programming languages.
+• Use whatever tools you like. p5.js or Processing are the suggested ones as we have been learning those, but you are also allowed to use some other programming languages/environments.
 I might just not be able to help you if you decide to use something more exotic.
+If you took the Audiovisual Studio workshop, you might also want to consider using TouchDesigner for your project.

 • Remember “Poems, not demos”.